go-diego/ariadne/README.md

 I use [Netlify](https://www.netlify.com/) to deploy most front-end projects as static assets.
 Once I configure Netlify to work with my git repository, I can leverage
 CI/CD.
 I can specify which branch (if any) should automatically be pushed live.
 For this particular project, `master` is the live branch.

 I define my build command and my output folder in `netlify.toml`, although it can be done from Netlify's panel.
+I also define page redirects here so that the SPA routes properly.

 Netlify then runs the build command you tell it to and assigns a url to your project.